maykinmedia/open-product-api-client/README.rst

 About
 =====

 Easily integrate `Open Product API`_ in your Django application.
+It currently only supports a few major endpoints such as get products, get producttypes, get themes and get organizations.

 Installation
 ============